Log Buffer #298, A Carnival of the Vanities for DBAs

 Dec 7, 2012 / By Fahd Mirza

 It’s always sunny in the database arena, even if the data is engulfed in the clouds.
-Innovation rays keep databases illuminating and bloggers make hay in this sunshine and this Log Buffer Edition sift through all those blog post and brings you Log Buffer #298.
+Innovation rays keep databases illuminating, and bloggers make hay while the sun shines.
+This Log Buffer Edition sifts through all these blog post.

-When Michael Abbey writes it, it stays written.
-His account of this year’s fascinating UKOUG conference is simply awesome.
-Pythian’s Paul Vallee, Vanessa Simmons, Luke Davies, Paul Logan, Alex Gorbachev and many other presenters were there to set the stage on fire.
+Michael Abbey writes: My account of this year’s fascinating UKOUG conference is simply awesome.
+Pythian’s Paul Vallee, Vanessa Simmons, Luke Davies, Paul Logan, Alex Gorbachev, and many other presenters were there to set the stage on fire.

 Jonathan Lewis is sharing a funny little glitch – typical of the sort of oddity that creeps into the data dictionary from time to time.

-Thing of adding disks to VMware Workstation 8 on the fly on RHEL 6?
-Martin Bach has a post.
+Thinking of adding disks to VMware Workstation 8 on the fly on RHEL 6?
+Martin Bach blogs about it.